Insomnia: Melatonin agonists

-Studies have also shown that children who are on the autism spectrum or have learning disabilities, attention-deficit hyperactivity disorder (ADHD) or related neurological diseases can benefit from the use of melatonin.
+Studies have also shown that children who have an autism spectrum disorder or a learning disability, such as attention-deficit hyperactivity disorder (ADHD) or related neurological diseases, can benefit from the use of melatonin.
 This is because they often have trouble sleeping due to their disorders.
 For example, children with ADHD tend to have trouble falling asleep because of their hyperactivity and, as a result, tend to be tired during most of the day.
-Another cause of insomnia in children with ADHD is the use of stimulants used to treat their disorder.
-Children who have ADHD then, as well as the other disorders mentioned, may be given melatonin before bedtime in order to help them sleep.
+Another cause of insomnia in children with ADHD is the use of stimulants to treat their disorder.
+Children who have ADHD, as well as the other disorders mentioned, may be given melatonin before bedtime to help them sleep.